robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Arms up.”

-Charlie complied as if his body were a coat stand.
-Mara worked quickly, checking lines, checking pull, checking where the fabric resisted movement.
+Charlie complied.
+Mara worked quickly, checking lines, pull, and where the fabric resisted movement.

-I stood just outside the curtain, notebook in hand.

 “Turn.
 Now lift your arms.
 Higher.
 Good.
 Twist.
 Again.”

-I could only just hear Charlie’s movements: quiet, obedient — professional.
-And then, Mara’s voice: irritated yet satisfied.
+And then, her voice: irritated yet satisfied.

 “There,” she said.
 “Feel that?”